 Q: Why don’t you do more with options?

 A: Getting the direction right is challenging enough.
 To successfully trade options you also need to know:

 Miscalculate one of these factors and a great trading idea produces disappointing results.
 There are other ways to profit from options, but for swing-traders, most of the time it is better to stick with the underlying so you only have to decide up or down.

 Q: How long have you been doing this?

 A: I’ve been trading for more than two-decades and doing it full-time since 2008.
 I started the Cracked.Market blog in 2012 and have been offering a premium subscription since 2013.

 Q: Why do you blog?

 A: It all started on an investing forum.
 I found engaging other users helped me be more thoughtful, rational, and deliberate with my analysis and trading decisions.
 Putting my best ideas out there for all to see (and criticize) held me accountable and helped mitigate the emotion that always tries to sneak into our trading.
 The blog grew from wanting to share these thoughts and ideas with a larger audience.
-And it really is true, the best way to learn something is to teach it.
+And it really is true, the best way to learn something is to teach it to someone else.
 I get as much out of this experience as my loyal readers, and for that I thank everyone.